cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-06/241106_Skeuomorphism.md

 Speaking of sounds, Aqua brings so many new high quality sounds, from the start chime to the UI sounds.

 ### Motion
 Aqua brings so many new system wide animations.
-Icons bounce when loading from the dock, windows are squeezed into the app icon's on the dock when minimized and reopened (Genie Effect), Magnification of the dock, ...
+Icons bounce when loading from the dock, windows are squeezed into the app icon's on the dock when minimized and reopened (Genie Effect, that is still present to this day!), Magnification of the dock, ...

 ## iPhoneOS
 Developer: Apple Computer